AmandaHL/Zoo-WP-Theme/README.md

 * Project: [Zoo Wordpress Theme](https://github.com/AmandaHL/Zoo-WP-Theme)
 * Author : [Amanda Long](https://theamandalong.com)

-This project was completed for a manufacturing company to provide information about their product lines.
+This project was completed for a manufacturing company to provide information about their products.

 # Theme Features